Jump to recipe

 What is Australian Beer Damper Bread Made From?

 There are few ingredients required to make traditional Australian beer damper bread.
-It is mostly flour, beer, oil and salt.
-The beer and oil replace the butter and milk of the traditional damper.
+It is mostly flour, beer and salt.
+The beer replaces the butter and milk of the traditional damper.
 This makes it so easy to make while travelling.
 These ingredients are easy to find and easy to carry too.

 What is the Best Beer to Use in Beer Damper?